cuba-platform/saml-addon/Readme.md

     Then click `Refresh` button.
 Copy the generated XML from the field below and register it in the IDP.
 9. Fill the `Provider metadata URL` provided by this IDP.
 Example: `http://idp.ssocircle.com/idp-meta.xml` Then click `Refresh` button.
 If the URL is correct and IDP works fine - you will see some XML content below.
+    Another way to specify IDP metadata is to upload a xml file directly to application by drop it to IDP metadata text area.
 10. Click `Active` checkbox.
 After that the IDP will be shown on the login screen

 ## Tenant login